Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Discussion

 From the perspective of recent advancements in foundation model pre-training and adaptation, the embedding of data-label pairs can be seen as analogous to few-shot prompts for scenario information.
-However, multi-attribute natural signals such as CSI and location lack the inherent "stickiness" of language—they are not pre-processed by human intelligence and thus not reasonable to be combined in a context-aware manner like text\citeup{wnbaim}.
+However, multi-attribute natural signals such as CSI and location lack the inherent `stickiness' of language—they are not pre-processed by human intelligence and thus not reasonable to be combined in a context-aware manner like text\citeup{wnbaim}.
 The comprehensive experimental comparisons between AL and ICL, presented in the `Appendix', further illustrate this point.
-As a result, handling such structured prompts requires more than a simple sequence model; it necessitates an architecture with dedicated "interfaces," such as the Mateformer proposed in this article, to enable efficient reading and utilization of these natural signals.
-It is hoped that the ingenious design of Mateformer will provide valuable insights for the development of foundation models in scientific and engineering-related fields.
+As a result, handling such structured prompts requires more than a simple sequence model; it necessitates an architecture with dedicated `interfaces', such as the Mateformer proposed in this article, to enable efficient reading and utilization of these natural signals.
+The structural design of Mateformer may thus offer valuable insights for the development of foundation models in scientific and engineering-related fields.

 \bibliographyfullrefs{sample}

 \begin{backmatter}

 \bmsection{Code and Data Availability} All source data, data processing scripts, and code for neural network training and evaluation can be accessed at \url{https://github.com/ziruichen-research/ALLoc}.